-OES Data in Excel Format: You can now download OES data in an excel format.
-The data include employment and wage estimates for Oklahoma, MSAs and nonmetropolitan areas.
+OES Data in Excel Format: Download OES data in an Excel spreadsheet.
+The data include employment and wage estimates for Oklahoma, including metropolitan and nonmetropolitan areas.

-Publication: Oklahoma Wage Report contains the results of a statewide wage survey by occupation for the statewide and sub-state areas.
+Oklahoma Wage Report: This publication contains the results of a statewide wage survey by occupation for the statewide and sub-state areas.
 Depending on the response of the survey, the publication reports employment and wage estimates for various occupations.
-To access it, please click here.